gangsthub/ideas/README.md

 - [ ] Crops calendar, and seasonal vegetables.
 Location-based.
 I'm sure there are similar apps out there.
 Ability to create your plants calendar.

+- [ ] "Can I Mix", like caniuse but comparing 2 or more features.
+It auto-highlights the intersection between them.

 # activities